ZuhailiAminUOB/Flask_Application_Kurbenetes/README.md

 3. Replace your-dockerhub-username with your actual Docker Hub username

-### Steps to Edit Jenkins Configuration
+### Steps to Edit Jenkinsfile

-1. **Locate the Jenkins Configuration File**
+1. **Locate the Jenkinsfile**
-   - Find the Jenkins configuration file on your server or local machine.
+   - Find the Jenkinsfile

-2. **Edit the Configuration File**
+2. **Edit the Jenkinsfile**
-   - Open the configuration file in a text editor.
+   - Open the Jenkinsfile in a text editor or on Github to edit

 3. **Update JIRA Settings**
-   - Locate lines 6 and 7 in the configuration file.
+   - Locate lines 5 and 6 in the Jenkinsfile.
    - Replace `JIRA_SITE` with your JIRA site name.
 For example, if your site name is `https://sit-team-vr03pn0q.atlassian.net/`, use `sit-team-vr03pn0q`.
    - Replace `JIRA_PROJECT_KEY` with the project key you noted earlier.